hpssjellis/jeremy-ellis-tinyML-teacher-feedback-2022/README.md

 #### 16
 # Summary

-<a href="https://www.edgeimpulse.com/">edgeimpulse.com<a/> and the Arduino ML kit are a great way to easily get students started in TinyML, but how to continue for advanced students?
-I hope to partner with a few Prof's to try some learning extensions.
+<a href="https://www.edgeimpulse.com/">Edgeimpulse.com<a/> and the Arduino ML kit are a great way to easily get students started in TinyML, but how to continue for advanced students?
+I hope to partner with a few professors to try some learning extensions.
 Here are a few of my relevant references:

  My Robotics and ML course <a href="https://github.com/hpssjellis/maker100">Maker100</a><br>
  My Portenta MBED library called the <a href="https://github.com/hpssjellis/portenta-pro-community-solutions">portenta-pro-community-solutions</a> which will have some Nano 33 Ble Sense working code<br>